 - Wait for the MacBook Pro to turn on.

-First Things to Check When Your MacBook Pro Won’t Turn On
+What to Check When MacBook Pro Won’t Turn On

 The first thing you need to do is make sure that your MacBook Pro isn’t turning on.
 It may look like this is the problem, but it could also be a display issue or a charging issue.